 While the majority of Awesome Foundation chapters are in the United States and Canada, awesome really is everywhere.
-At the time of writing, chapters were active in more than 15 other countries, including Australia, Brazil, France, the Netherlands, and Russia.
+At the time of writing, chapters were active in more than 15 other countries, including Brazil, France, Israel, Kenya, and Russia.
 These chapters give grants in local currencies, rather than in dollars.